 Lobbies begin to exist when you specify a lobby in

 Like rooms, lobbies can be joined.
-In a lobby, the clients only get the room list of that lobby.
+In a lobby, the clients only get the room list of that lobby when applicable.
 Nothing else.
 There is no way to communicate with others in a lobby.

 By now, we encourage everyone to not join lobbies: Often clients just get a long list of room names and players pick one randomly to finally start playing.
 There is not a lot information in a long list of room names, which have all the same ping.